David Schuman Legal Justice Fellowship at the Oregon Justice Resource Center’s Civil Rights Project

 Title: David Schuman Legal Justice Fellow

-Location: Portland, Oregon - OJRC would prefer that the fellow work in person; the student will have the best experience if they are able to be in the office.
-But, OJRC is open to remote or hybrid work if living in Portland would pose a challenge to the fellow.
+Location: Portland, Oregon (Note: OJRC would prefer that the fellow work in person; the student will have the best experience if they are able to be in the office.
+But, OJRC is open to remote or hybrid work if living in Portland would pose a challenge to the fellow.)

 The fellow will work with the director, associate director, and staff attorneys of OJRC’s Civil Rights Project on a variety of civil rights and other civil litigation focused mostly on police and prison accountability and systemic reform.
 Tasks include legal research and writing, reviewing discovery, conducting factual investigation, interviewing clients and witnesses, and assisting with other steps of civil litigation.
 Other tasks may include research projects on the state of the law and research on state and local policy issues.
 The fellow will also participate in staff planning and strategy meetings.